rcallaby/Software-Interview-Questions/README.md

 * Sets
 * String Manipulation Algorithms

-As well, these algorithms or questions do not come from any one external source.
-While some may be inspired by what I find on the Internet many of these questions will be either widely known accepted questions or sufficently unique as they are modified from other sources.
+As well, these data structures and algorithms do not come from any one external source.
+While some may be inspired by what I find on the Internet many of these data structures and algorithms will be either widely known accepted data structures and algorithms or sufficently unique as they are modified from other sources.

-Any attempt to take this repository down through a DMCA request will be considered illegal and legal action will be taken against those who attempt to perform such actions.